choudharyaaditya3-a11y/nlp-sentiment-dashboard/README.md

-# NLP-Driven Customer Sentiment Dashboard (v2)
+# NLP-Driven Customer Sentiment Dashboard

-A rebuild of a customer-sentiment dashboard that replaces lexicon-style scoring and manually defined theme categories with a pretrained transformer classifier, unsupervised topic modeling, and a real statistical significance layer.
+A customer-sentiment dashboard built around a pretrained transformer classifier, unsupervised topic modeling, and a real statistical significance layer — going beyond lexicon-style scoring and manually defined theme categories.

 **Read this before the numbers below**: this project was built inside a network-restricted sandbox.
 The section [What actually ran, and what